orcmkit/ORCmKit/README.md

 Three main programming languages are supported at the moment: Python, Matlab and EES.

-* ORCmKit has flexible licensing terms: |ghlicense|
+* ORCmKit has flexible licensing terms: MIT

 * The documentation is available along with examples